HVAC Jobs Are in Demand: What You'll Do as a Technician and How Much You'll Make

-If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts positions in this trade will increase by 13 percent by 2028.
+If you’re thinking about a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will increase by 13 percent by 2028.

-There’s several reasons why these positions are increasing so quickly.
-One is homeowners taking advantage of government rebates to get more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects older equipment.
-In conclusion, there’s the red-hot home market and a home shortage that’s driven an increase in new construction houses.
+There are a couple of reasons why these jobs are expanding so fast.
+One is homeowners tapping into government refunds to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
+In conclusion, there’s the red-hot housing market and a property shortage that’s driven an increase in new construction homes.

-One of the top in-demand careers is working as a HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to earn.
+One of the top needed positions is working as an HVAC technician.
+Learn more about what they do, how to become one and about how much you can expect to receive.

-A HVAC technician is someone who services, installs and maintains heating and cooling units.
-Most assist both residential and commercial customers.
-And, most important, you’ll be knowledgeable about:
+An HVAC technician is an individual who fixes, installs and maintains heating and cooling units.
+Most assist both homeowners and business owners.
+And, most important, you’ll be skilled in:

 Is HVAC a Hard Career?

-• Work in difficult settings, including crowded or dirty spaces.
+• Work in difficult settings, such as small or dirty spaces.

-• Work in hot or cold areas as equipment is often outdoors.
+• Work in hot or cold areas because equipment is often outdoors.

 • Work evenings, weekends and overtime during peak demand.